 Given that athletes spend up to 20 hours a day away from training, Passive BFR is perfect for at-home recovery.
 Whether pushing a stroller, walking the dog, or even doing household chores, Passive Recovery BFR allows athletes to maximise their downtime for effective recovery.

-The Benefits of Active Recovery BFR
+The benefits of Active Recovery BFR

-Enhanced Recovery with Activity
+Enhanced recovery with activity

 Pairing BFR with active recovery methods like cycling, walking, or stretching takes recovery to the next level, making it ideal for those who prefer a more dynamic approach.
 This combination promotes muscle protein synthesis (MPS), improves blood flow, and helps flush out metabolic waste, ensuring faster and more effective recovery.

-Injury Prevention
+Injury prevention

 Active Recovery BFR not only aids in recovery but also strengthens muscles and tendons, reducing the risk of injury.
 By stimulating muscle hypertrophy and tendon adaptation during low-intensity exercises, BFR supports long-term performance and resilience.